 As the group grows and gains experience, national teams are also encouraged to be formed.

 If your financial institution is interested in joining the PCAF Europe team, please contact the PCAF Secretariat.

-At the COP25 in Madrid, the PCAF Dutch group unveiled their third carbon accounting report.
+At the COP25 in Madrid, the PCAF Dutch group unveiled their third GHG accounting report.
 With updates and new methods, the group makes a significant contribution towards harmonizing the way financial institutions measure emissions financed by loans and investments.